Help employees communicate and connect whilst remote working

 The more emotional support there is, the easier it is for many to start moving into the positive and action-focused part of the change curve.
 Most people find that talking through their concerns helps them to come to terms with unhelpful thought patterns, which may have been holding them back.
 Having someone to listen to you increases your self-esteem and relieves feelings of isolation, which in turn can enable us to move closer to taking action and feeling positive.

-Top 3 ways to support communication and connection
+Top 3 ways to help employees communicate and connect whilst remote working

 - Support managers to communicate well remotely with individuals and teams – as a general rule of thumb, more communication is needed during times of change